2. YOUTH FRUSTRATION AGAINST SCHOOLS IN FINLAND

 ＊In November 2016, three girls were taken into custody for threatening school attacks.

 ＊In July 2017, the 18-year-old set fire on a school, which was half burnt.

-Considering the population size of Finland, it is excessively frequent to see three attempts of the school attack, one of which was seemingly half-accomplished, within less than a year.
+Considering the population size of Finland, it is not negligible at all to see three attempts of school attacks, one of which was seemingly half-accomplished, within less than a year.
 And we cannot help doubting the popular story that the trustful relationship is established between teachers and students in Finnish schools.

 Particularly phenomenal is that girls are very active in the recent school violence cases.
 I really wonder why such strong frustration against schools is nurtured among young women in Finland.

 Maybe it is advisable for Finnish educators to learn from other countries that see school violence far less frequently than Finland.